ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS.md

 Now that you have AWS, and Pcluster, you must configure them with the information required to authenticate you.
 First on AWS console, if you do not already have an AWS Access Key, go to IAM -> Users -> "your-user-name" -> Security Credentials -> Create ccess key.
-CHATGPT FIX THE NEXT STUFF Making sure to treat that key very safely.
+Making sure to treat that key very safely.

 Then in the command line,
 ``` bash linenums="1"